TritonDataCenter/rfd/rfd/0099/README.md

 could be invoked.
 This is similar to existing solutions, like [boolean health checks](http://metrics.dropwizard.io/3.2.2/getting-started.html#health-checks).

-Further implementation details have to be worked out.
+Further implementation details have to be worked out when we implement Triggered Metrics.
+Triggered Metrics will be implemented soon after the initial release, as they're a necessary feature to efficiently gather some types of metrics.

 ### Children are leaf collectors
 Children cannot be created from children.
 That is, a user can't call